EirikTengesdal/AudioSlicer/README.md

 * TXT files (here two separate files based on two different Pair-categories, to illustrate that it is possible this way)
   * slicelist_1.txt
   * slicelist_2.txt (Sentence and timestamps non–authentic)
 * Audio files (here with Audacity® generated tones)
   * OS03.wav
   * OS04.wav
-  * OS06.wav
-  * OS07.wav

-### About the AudioSlicer.py script parameters
-This general version is stripped-down.
-The TXT file has stored Begin_Time and End_Time in the appropriate FFmpeg format HH:MM:SS.ms, and provides the audio filenames and UniqueNumb.

-To test the script and reproduce the audio output files, the following file combination from the repository can be used (TXT and WAV files in input folder):
-* AudioSlicer.py
-* TXT file
-  * slicelist.txt
-* Audio files (here with Audacity® generated tones)
-  * OS03.wav
-  * OS04.wav